sitedata/checklyhq.com/site/content/docs/alerting/pagerduty.md

 4. Back in Checkly, you should see your Pagerduty **integration credentials** reflected in the alert settings.
 ![](/docs/images/alerting/pagerduty_step4.png)

-5. Checkly will trigger an incident in Pagerduty when checks fail and also mark them as resolved when the checks are passing again.
+5. Checkly will trigger an incident in Pagerduty when checks fail and also mark them as resolved when the checks are passing again
 ![](/docs/images/alerting/pagerduty_step5.png)